Daemon

 | Response | The agent's text response. |

-| Conversation Id | The conversation UUID.
-Only populated for stateful calls — store this in a Flow variable to pass back on the next turn. |
+| Conversation Id | The conversation ID for stateful calls.
+Store this in a Flow variable if you need to resume the conversation later. |

-Stateless vs Stateful
+Stateless vs. Stateful

 Stateless (default)